 The Victims

-Over a period of one year, from November 2020 to November of 2021, The Phorpiexbotsstole 969 trades, stealing 3,64 Bitcoin 55,87 Etherand $ 55.000 in ERC20 Tokens.
-The value of the stolen goods at current prices is almost half a million dollars USA.
-Several times it Phorpiexmanaged to steal large amounts of transactions.
+Over a period of one year, from November 2020 to November 2021, the Phorpiexbotsstole 969 trades, stealing 3,64 Bitcoin, 55,87 Etherand $ 55.000 in ERC20 Tokens.
+The value of the stolen goods at current prices is almost half a million US dollars.
+Several times the Phorpiexmanaged to steal large amounts of transactions.
 The largest was 26 ETHamount for a transaction Ethereum.

 Graph 1.
 Victims by spaceα

-Commentary: Alexander Chailytko, Cyber Security Research & Innovation Manager at Check Point Software:
+Commentary: Alexander Chailytko, Cyber Security Research & Manager at Check Point Software:

 This creates a huge range of attack, and virtually anyone using encryption could be affected.
 "I urge all cryptocurrency users to double-check the wallet addresses they copy and paste, as they could easily accidentally send their cryptocurrencies to the wrong hands."